davisshaver/tech-docs/roles/frontend-engineer.md

 - Understands the importance of page load performance, web accessibility and security, and leverages the best coding practices.
 - Should be familiar with the concepts of Functional Programming (closures, higher-order functions, first-class functions, immutability, etc.) and Prototypal Inheritance.
+- Should be familiar with CSS naming schemes like BEM, methodologies like OOCSS and SMACSS.
 - Should be familiar with at least one browser web authoring and debugging tool (like DevTools for Chrome).
 - Proven ability to ship great features that will make Fusion a world-class media brand.